Fatu Gayflor

-Fatu Gayflor (born 1966) is a Liberian singer.
-Dubbed "Princess Fatu Gayflor, the golden voice of Liberia", she has performed at major music venues and festivals throughout the world and has made a number of recordings.
+Fatu Gayflor (born 1966), commonly known as Princess Fatu Gayflor, is a Liberian singer and dancer.
+Born in Kakata, Margibi County, she started singing at the age of twelve.
+She is known as the "Golden Voice of Liberia", and was a member of the Liberian National Cultural Troupe.
+Gayflor has performed at major music venues and festivals throughout the world and has made a number of recordings.

+Life and career

 Born in the village of Kakata in northwestern Liberia, Gayflor is a member of the Loma ethnic group.
 As a child she learned the rituals and song of her people and learned to play the sekere as a member of the sande society.
 In 1978, at just 12 years of age, she joined the Liberian National Cultural Troupe (LNCT) in Keneja.
-With the LNCT she learned traditional songs from 16 different ethnic groups across Liberia.
+With the LNCT, she learned traditional songs from 16 different ethnic groups across Liberia.
 She eventually became the group's lead singer and toured throughout the world with the ensemble; notably performing at the 1984 Louisiana World Exposition.